 Government resources can be especially useful if you meet the eligibility requirements.
 Here are some places to start:

 - Call your state Medicare program to see if you qualify for state or federal help.

-- The Health Resources and Service Administration has a variety of programs providing affordable care to those struggling with medical expenses.
-Eligibility for free and reduced-cost care is based on a patient’s income and insurance status.
+- The Health Resources and Service Administration has a number of programs that offer affordable care to those struggling with medical expenses.

 6. Use crowdfunding to pay for medical expenses

 Crowdfunding has become a popular way for thousands of individuals and families to pay for expensive medical treatments when insurance coverage falls short or is nonexistent.
 Through crowdfunding, it’s easy to receive financial and emotional support from your network of friends and family members during a challenging time.

 If you need any help along your fundraising journey, be sure to look for a crowdfunding platform that offers 24/7 customer support.
 Another key feature to look for in a crowdfunding site is a blog that provides medical fundraising tips or a medical crowdfunding guide so you can make the most of your fundraiser.